Interprofessional collaborative skills

 Key messages from the study

-Professionals must have at their disposal efficient and adequate equipment as well as the technical support required to achieve interprofessional collaboration in virtual care.
+• Professionals must have efficient and adequate equipment and the technical support required to achieve interprofessional collaboration in virtual care

-The initial and continuing training of professionals seems insufficient with regard to the use of technologies in health
+• The initial and continuing training of professionals seems insufficient in using technologies in health

-Certain skills necessary for good interprofessional collaboration, such as conflict resolution, seem to be underemphasized both by educational institutions and by managers in the workplace.
+• Specific skills necessary for good interprofessional collaboration, such as conflict resolution, seem to be underemphasized by educational institutions and managers in the workplace

-The main barriers to interprofessional collaboration in virtual care are lack of professional skills, inadequate technological equipment and change management
+• The main barriers to interprofessional collaboration in virtual care are a lack of professional skills, inadequate technological equipment and change management

 English